 Many bird watchers become very focussed on looking in trees, thickets and for birds hopping around the ground foraging – but don’t forget to keep an eye on the sky where you might see flocks of birds travelling together.

-During September and October, our skies will generally be busier than ever, with huge flocks of birds migrating into the UK from colder climates, and out of the UK towards sunnier climates.
+During March, April, September and October, our skies will generally be busier than ever, with huge flocks of birds migrating to and from various different countries around the world.

 To see how hundreds of birds can flock together in perfect synchronization, without bumping into one another, have a watch of the video below.
 Travel journalist Dylan Winter was sailing around the UK in an 18 foot-boat when he captured the footage.

 If you want to find out more about why birds flock, then have a read of this article from the RSPB.